envisioning/vocab/src/content/articles/gorilla-program.md

   - 0.63
   - 0.61
 slug: gorilla-program
 summary: Concept in AI that illustrates the potential risk of superintelligent machines surpassing human control.
-It draws an analogy between humans and gorillas, suggesting that just as gorillas have little influence over their future in a world dominated by humans, humanity might similarly lose control in a world dominated by advanced AI systems.
 title: Gorilla Program
 ---